EuropeanaNewspapers/ner-app/README.md

 Building from source:

 Install Maven, Java (v1.7 and up).
-Clone the source from github, and in the toplevel directory run:
+Clone the source from GitHub, and in the toplevel directory run:

     mvn package